RagnarB83/ash-documentation/docs/job-types.rst

 This differs from previous versions where either an energy, geometry, fragment or dictionary might have been returned.

 The return object is a `dataclass <https://realpython.com/python-data-classes/>`_  object of class ASH_Results.
-This object has various relevant attributes (energy, geometry, Hessian etc) defined with are by default set to None, while different job types will set the relevant attributes depending on what was calculated.
+This object has various relevant attributes (energy, geometry, Hessian etc.) defined with are by default set to None, while the job functions will set the relevant attributes depending on what was calculated.

 .. list-table::